erdl/legacy-scrape-util/doc/data-acquisition.md

 ## Input

 All implementations need to have a single entry-point with a standardized set of arguments.
-The current standard is a function named `scrape` which accepts the arguments `project`, `config`, and `nonce` (in that order).
+The current standard is to implement a function named `scrape` which accepts the arguments `project`, `config`, and `nonce` (in that order).

 The `project` argument is a string representing the project name.
-Typically, this value is only actually used if errors occur during data acquisition, but this may depend on the internals of a given implementation.
+Typically, this value is only used if errors occur during data acquisition, but this may depend on the internals of a given implementation.